shirish93/shirish93.github.io/_posts/2024-02-16-ollama-mac.md

 Beyond the Basics: Exploring Advanced Features and Future Prospects

-This section delves into the broader capabilities of Ollama and explores the potential of local LLMs in the future.
+This section goes into the broader capabilities of Ollama and explores the potential of local LLMs in the future.

 8. Programmatic Access with Ollama's API: